bilalobe/trackone/adr/ADR-001-primitives-x25519-hkdf-xchacha.md

 - **Key rotation:** signed "rotate" command from gateway; derive `CK' = HKDF‑Expand(PRK, "rotate:epoch=E", 32)`; persist
   new epoch and reset the replay window.
   +**Key rotation automation:** roadmap for the rotation workflow exists (signed rotate command, HKDF-based epoch derivation), but automation is not yet wired.
 Long-term deployments must perform these updates manually until the M#5 "weekly ratcheting" target (tagged as `0.0.1+N-m5`) delivers the scheduled, automated rotation service; future ADRs will codify how and where the automation runs.
+  +**Weekly ratchet fulfillment (ADR-022):** the `Weekly Ratchet` GitHub Actions workflow now exercises `tox -e ots-cal`, `tox -e ots`, and `tox -e slow` with `RUN_REAL_OTS=1`, tags the successful run as `v0.0.1+N-m5`, and uploads a `ratchet.json` artifact detailing the CI run, calendars, and milestones.
+Operators should treat the latest tag as the canonical epoch reference when scheduling manual rotations or validating anchor freshness; missing tags signal that fallback/manual rotation must occur.

 ## Ledger Interface (non‑secret decisions)